Carbon Reporting and Reduction Plan

 Commuting

-How employees travel to work is a Scope 3 emission, meaning that it is outside the direct control of the business.
+How employees travel to work is Scope 3 emission, meaning that it is outside the direct control of the business.
 Scope 3 emission reporting is mandatory under the new Government Agency procurement requirements.

-For Macildowie, commuting represents by far the greatest carbon impact, even considering that on average, employees work at home for three days out of five.
+For Macildowie, commuting represents by far the greatest carbon impact, even considering the that on average, employees work at home for three days out of five.

 Office Consumables